Israeli military launches strikes on military targets in Iran, officials say

-DUBAI, United Arab Emirates — (AP) — Israel launched airstrikes early Saturday on what it described as military targets in Iran in retaliation for a ballistic missile assault Oct.
+DUBAI, United Arab Emirates — Israel launched airstrikes early Saturday targeting what it described as military targets in Iran in retaliation for a ballistic missile assault Oct.
 1, officials said.
 There was no immediate information on damage in the Islamic Republic.

 Israel’s military described the attack as “precise strikes on military targets in Iran,” without immediately elaborating.